TimesTechs/frontend-assessment-2/README.md

 ## What do I do?

 Basically, we want you to spend some time (at least one hour, try not to spend more than say 2 hours on this) making this project _better_.
-You will be graded mostly on **SKILL** here, (i.e. how much can be done within the time frame) while also partially on creativity.
+You will be graded mostly on **skill** here, (i.e. how much can be done within the time frame) while also partially on creativity.
 You have free rein to add whatever you want!

 Here are some cool ideas to get the ball rolling: